-3.0 I/We confirm that this pro I/We confirm that this proposal is accurate and true to the best of my/our knowledge
+3.0 I/We confirm that this proportion of the Proposal is submitted this 20 osal is accurate and true to the best o f my/our knowledge.

-This Proposal is submitted this day of

-20 .

 I/We have the authority to sign on behalf of the Proponent.

-(Name of Proponent)

-(Signature of Authorized Signatory) (Signature of Authorized Signatory)

-(Print Name and Position of Authorized Signatory)

-(Print Name and Position of Authorized Signatory)
+(Name of Proponent) (Signature of Authorized Signatory) (Signature of Authorized Signatory) (Print Name and Position of Authorized Signatory) (Print Name and Position of Authorized Signatory) -